 To avoid this, you need to be confident in what you present.
 Make sure each option is on a separate page with rank indicators in order according to your favourites.
 It’s like being the chef who says “no substitutions” and has a day’s recommendation or special.
 Try to add a tab at the top of the page that indicates your first choice and provide a rationale.

 When this approach doesn’t work, I still try to keep the Franken-logo away from the villagers.
-I ask what the client likes and dislikes about each logo option and promise to create a new option that takes those thoughts into consideration.
+I ask what the client likes and dislikes about each logo option and promise to create a new option that considers those thoughts.

 7) Write a concise rationale.